PatBall1/detectree2/docs/source/tutorial.rst

            └── test                                (test data folder)

-It is advisable to do a visual inspection on the tiles to ensure that the tiling has worked as expected and that crowns and images align.
-This can be done quickly with the inbuilt ``detectron2`` visualisation tools.
+It is recommended to visually inspect the tiles before training to ensure that the tiling has worked as expected and that crowns and images align.
+This can be done with the inbuilt ``detectron2`` visualisation tools.
+For RGB tiles (``.png``), the following code can be used to visualise the training data.

 .. code-block:: python